TORONTO - Christmas is often a busy, stressful time, especially for hockey players who have to balance family and professional obligations.

 That travel schedule can be daunting for some, but Booth doesn't mind.

 "I think there's always time to get in to the Bible," said the Maple Leafs left-winger.
-"I think that's the biggest thing that when you're on the road, is having your quiet time, being able to sit down, to read, to reflect, to pray.
+"I think that's the biggest thing when you're on the road, is having your quiet time, being able to sit down, to read, to reflect, to pray.
 Those are things that you can do anywhere and I think that's one of the beautiful things about our job: the ability that we have to continue to worship while on the road."

 Laurie Boschman understands the challenges facing Christian hockey players.
 He was an NHLer for 14 years and has worked with Hockey Ministries International for 21 years, helping the faith-based Christian organization in its many camps and chapel programs.